3 charged in killing of missing pregnant Chicago woman Marlen Ochoa-Lopez

 Ochoa-Lopez had previously been identified as Marlen Ochoa-Uriostegui.
 Uriostegui is her mother's name.
 Both police and the Cook County Medical Examiner identified her as Marlen Ochoa-Lopez.

+Police said a break in the case came last week when they were tipped off to a Facebook page that indicated the pregnant teen had been in contact with Clarisa Figueroa to pick up some baby clothes.

+Police also said Desiree Figueroa confessed to helping her mother strangle Ochoa-Lopez.

-Articles of Ochoa-Lopez's clothing and blood were found inside the home, CPD officials said at a press conference Thursday.
+Articles of Ochoa-Lopez's clothing and blood were found inside the home, police said.
+A coaxial cable, which police believe was used to strangle Ochoa-Lopez, was also found on the property.

+The fire department actually went to the home on April 23, the day Ochoa-Lopez disappeared, after a woman, now known to be Clarisa Figueroa, claimed to have given birth at home.

 "The caller gave birth 10 minutes ago," a 911 dispatcher tells the Chicago Fire Department.
 "Forty-six years of age.
 The baby isn't breathing.
 The baby is pale and blue.
 They are doing CPR."